-Each student is required to present a Major Seminar during the second year (see Appendix C).
+Each student is required to present a Major Seminar during the second year (see Appendix E).
 The major seminar is designed both to give the student an opportunity to explore in greater depth areas covered in the didactic curriculum, and to provide experience in the presentation of a thirty-minute seminar.
 Prior to the end of spring semester of the second year of study, each student presents a thirty-minute seminar discussing a focused area within the scientific literature.
-The topic area for this seminar cannot be directly related to student's planned thesis project.
+The topic area for this seminar cannot be the student's planned thesis project directly, but a topic area that is closely related to the intended thesis project and is aimed to broaden the research expertise of the student.
 The student must select a mentor for their major seminar.
-They mentor must be a member of the Pharmacology Training Faculty and cannot be their thesis advisor.
+The mentor must be a member of the PharMM Training Faculty and cannot be their thesis advisor.
 The subject of each student's Major Seminar must be approved by the Graduate Training Committee at least one month prior to presentation.

 The seminar is based on a small number of published papers (usually two to four) that permit a focused discussion concerning an area of contemporary scientific investigation.
 The seminar is prepared with the assistance of a faculty advisor.
-During the seminar, the student will introduce the area to be discussed, present and critically review the material presented in the manuscripts chosen during the preparation phase and synthesize this material into a summary reflecting the student's understanding both of the papers in specific, and the area of study as a whole.
+During the seminar, the student will introduce the area to be discussed, present and critically review the material presented in the manuscripts chosen during the preparation phase and synthesize this material into a summary reflecting the student's understanding both papers in specific, and the area of study as a whole.
 The seminar is graded on a pass/fail basis by the faculty in attendance.
 The following are important considerations regarding the major seminar.